1 The Omelet

 Keri: OK.
 And keep doing that until most of the egg is cooked.
 You should have a nice thick omelet and then flip it over.
 You'll only have to cook that side lightly.
 Put your fillings on the top and fold it over and let it sit just long enough to melt the cheese.

 Keri: Mm, it is.

 Todd: Wow.
 What fillings do you recommend?

-Keri: Well, if you want to do a real simple one, you can just use some pre-made salsa and cheese, and that's easy, or you can do something like cut up some ham and cheese, onions, tomatoes, mushrooms, anything that you like.
+Keri: Well, if you want to do a real simple one, you can just use some pre-made salsa and cheese.
+That's easy or you can do something like cut up some ham and cheese, onions, tomatoes, mushrooms, anything that you like.
 If you want to make a spinach omelet then you have to add the cooked spinach to the egg mixture.
-So it's actually cooked in it.
+It's actually cooked in it.
 It's inside bacon and sour cream is nice and Jack cheese.

 Keri: OK.
 Sure.

 Take some eggs and crack them into a bowl.